 I first discovered Stargazer lilies when I was picking out flowers for my wedding, and it was love at first sight.
 I just had to have one in my bridal bouquet, and every time I see one now, it brings back happy memories.

 For some reason, I always assumed these flowers would be difficult to grow.
 I finally decided to plant a few Stargazer lily bulbs in my garden a few years ago when I found some on sale at a local garden centre.
 Am I ever glad I did!
 Growing these lilies has proven to be very easy, and they're always one of the star attractions in my garden during their blooming time.

 About Stargazer Lily Flowers

 Stargazer lilies are a variety of Oriental Lily, or Lilium.
 The flowers are large and showy.
 Each ruffled petal is deep fuschia in the middle and fades to a lighter pink.
 The edges of the petals are white and the petals are covered in dark pink speckles.
 The plant itself is quite spindly and plain, but once the plants start blooming, all will be forgiven.
-Each stem may hold 2 to 8 flowers, and the flowers are truly magnificent.
+Each stem may hold 2–8 flowers, which are truly magnificent.

 Stargazer lilies make excellent cut flowers, with their large, bright flowers and sweet scent.

 How to Plant Stargazer Lilies

 Stargazer lilies are easy to grow.
 They thrive in zones 4–8 and don't require much care once they're established.
 They grow equally well in containers or in the ground, but they do grow to about 36" in height, so keep that in mind when picking a spot.
 Lily bulbs can be planted either in the spring or fall and should be placed 4–6 inches deep and about 6–8 inches apart.
 For an attractive layout, plant them in groups of three or five bulbs.